 The patient pathway at the LloydsPharmacy First Care Clinic:

 During the consultation, if the pharmacist assesses that the problem may in fact be more serious, they are able to refer the patient back to A&E or the relevant hospital department without them having to wait further.
 For example, if the pharmacist believes a patient with a sprain may also have a minor fracture they can refer them straight to the radiology department for an x-ray.
+The patients can also consult a reputed attorney from The Accident Network Group in Costa Mesa to claim compensation to cover the medical bills and other treatments.

 The First Care Clinic aims to treat minor injuries and ailments such as: